AdobeDocs/workfront.en/help/workfront-proof/wp-mnguserscontacts/users/create-and-manage-custom-profiles.md

 >[!NOTE]
 >
->Default `Workfront Proof` profiles are visible in the list of profiles but cannot be modified.
+>&nbsp;Default Workfront Proof profiles are visible in the list of profiles but cannot be modified.

 ## Deleting a Profile